 Up to 35% of Americans have at least one varicose vein, or an enlarged, twisted, bulging vein that’s visible just underneath the surface of your skin.
 Although any vein can become varicose, the veins in your legs and feet are more likely to be affected because they often work against gravity to return blood back to your heart.
-The expert team of dermatologists at Easton Dermatology Associates in Easton, Maryland, can treat many types of varicose veins and spider veins right in their office.
-They serve patients from communities on the Delmarva Peninsula.
+The expert team of providers at Easton Dermatology Associates in Easton, Maryland, can treat many types of varicose veins and spider veins right in their office.

 Unlike arteries, which carry oxygen-rich blood from your heart to your organs and extremities, your veins return deoxygenated blood back to your heart.
 To help them accomplish this essential task, veins have one-way valves that help keep blood flowing in the right direction.
 If those valves become weak or damaged, blood may back up and pool in your veins, making them swell.
 Repeated pooling and swelling can cause the affected vein to become varicose.

 Varicose veins usually appear swollen, twisted, and purple- or blue-colored.
 The veins in your lower body are more likely to become varicose because working against gravity places them under more pressure.
 Although anyone can develop varicose veins, they’re most common in older adults and women, especially those who have had more than one pregnancy.

 A lack of physical activity, being overweight, and having a family history of varicose veins can increase your risk of developing them.

 Varicose veins may look like they’re painful, but they aren’t necessarily a source of discomfort.
 The unpleasant symptoms that do sometimes occur include:

 Although varicose veins don’t usually cause medical problems, they can burst and bleed, or cause painful skin ulcers, most often seen near the ankles.